tambrulee/portfolio_project/README.md

 I decided to use the Scrollspy feature after applying it to the Project page and liking the way it looked.
 In terms of UX, I thought it went well with the overall theme and made the information look nicely compact on the page.

-I designed the homepage so that the spyscroll buttons work only on tablet and mobile, but on desktop the buttons disappear as I felt they were redundant as there was not enough content.
-So I set display to hidden using a media query with a view to unhide as my portfolio grows.
+I designed the homepage so that the spyscroll buttons are hidden as I felt they were redundant as there was not enough content especially within the desktop view.

 <img src="assets/images/readme/code-testing/mobile_responsiveness_home.png" alt="Responsive mobile optimised homepage">